Updated August 16, 2020.

 - The minimum amount stated will be less if you lease the land upon which your Restaurant sits.

-- The cost of purchasing unimproved land will vary significantly depending on location, availability of utilities, and other factors.
+- The cost of purchasing unimproved land or leasing land will vary significantly depending on location, availability of utilities, and other factors.
 Depending on the market conditions and other factors in your geographic area, your land costs may vary from the estimates.

 - Culver’s estimates that the size of your land will range from 45,000 to 60,000 square feet.

 - Culver’s assumes that you will acquire land for the Restaurant, and this estimate is for the cost of developing the site when constructing a new building.
 The minimum amount stated will be less if you lease the building for your Restaurant.